blackman5566/allen-ios-code-style/README.md

 - comments should explain intent, not repeat syntax
 - refactoring should stay scoped and reviewable

-This playbook gives AI a repeatable structure for cleaning up Swift code without turning a cleanup task into a rewrite.
+This skill gives Codex a repeatable structure for cleaning up Swift code without turning a cleanup task into a rewrite.

 ## Philosophy